 While Mabinogiisn't exactly one of the cheeriest games around, its prequel game Vindictus, focusing on humanity's war against the Fomors to reach The Promised Land (Mabinogi's original setting Erinn) is as violent as all get-out and has a lot more serious themes.
 In the third major episode, a young cadet that you spent the first few episodes getting to know is viciously murdered, and as the game goes on, we learn it's only the beginning of how bad things are getting.
 It doesn't help that the cutscene where he's killed is right before the boss fight in a mission.
 And it's unskippable.
 Given the luck-factor in finishing quests, it's not uncommon to see him murdered over and over and over again.

 Mafia III.
 While Mafia II was already quite dark, Mafia III seems to have made things Up to Eleven.
 Lincoln's adoptive family is betrayed and murdered in front of him, the place is extremely racist and hostile, executions are excessively brutal, there's a lot of mass murder and disturbing content, and the antagonists are even more despicable than before.
 Interestingly, Mafia III has much more muted colours in pictures.
-Heck, an upcoming DLC titled "Sign of the Times" doubles with Bloodier and Gorier.
+Heck, one of the game's DLC stories, titled "Sign of the Times", doubles with Bloodier and Gorier.

 Max Payne gets progressively darker and more serious through each installment.
 And it already started bleak with the murders of his wife and daughter.
 This is apparent with the decreasing amount of humour — in the first game it might still be pretty goofy and comical at times (particularly the unintentional humour).
 The second one still has humour, but it is more caustic and somber.
 The third game is almost void of it, were it not for some in-universe funny quips.